OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 - Variables
 - Lifecycles

-If you're new to Octopus, I recommend reading through our [Getting started with Octopus guide](https://octopus.com/docs/getting-started).
+If you're new to Octopus, I recommend reading our [Getting started with Octopus guide](https://octopus.com/docs/getting-started).

-To show the different ways you can model deployments of multiple instances of an application with Octopus, I use a fictitious company called **Vet Clinic**, based on deploying the Java application, [Pet Clinic](https://github.com/spring-projects/spring-petclinic)
+To demonstrate how you can model deployments of multiple instances of an application with Octopus, I use a fictitious company called **Vet Clinic**, based on deploying the Java application, [Pet Clinic](https://github.com/spring-projects/spring-petclinic).

 ## Deploying without tenants {#deploying-without-tenants}

-There are two main ways we see implemented when deploying multiple instances of the same application for each customer:
+There are two main implementations we see when deploying multiple instances of the same application for each customer:

 1. Using [multiple projects](#using-multiple-projects)
 1. Using [multiple environments](#uing-multiple-environments)

-While easy to set up, both can quickly become overwhelming.
-They don't scale well and can result in duplication.
+While easy to set up, they don't scale well and can result in duplication.

 ### Using multiple projects {#using-multiple-projects}